sqlxpert/aws-tag-sched-ops/readme.md

 3. Navigate to the [S3 Console](https://console.aws.amazon.com/s3/home).
 Click the name of the bucket where you keep CloudFormation templates, or create the bucket, if necessary.

-   _Security Tip:_ There should be no public read or write access.
-Write access should be limited.
+   _Security Tip:_ Remove public read and write access.
+Carefully limit write access.

 4. Upload the compressed source code of the AWS Lambda function, [`aws_tag_sched_ops_perform.py.zip`](aws_tag_sched_ops_perform.py.zip)